Craters v0.2.0

 const candidates = tree.retrieve(player.bounds);

-// candidates: only the entities near the player — not all 500
+// candidates: only entities near the player — not all 500

 Canvas2DRenderer — Primitive Drawing

-The renderer gains four new drawing methods for shapes directly on the canvas:
+The renderer gets four new methods for drawing shapes directly to the canvas:

 renderer.drawRect(10, 10, 100, 50, '#ff0000');